martinschneider/justtestlah/src/site/markdown/index.md

 browserstack.video=true
 browserstack.geoLocation=SG
 browserstack.timezone=SG
-browserstack.appium_version=1.9-RC2.0
+browserstack.appium_version=1.9-RC3.0
 browserstack.acceptSslCerts=true

 # AWS DEVICEFARM settings (requires `cloudprovider=aws` and `justtestlah-awsdevicefarm` on the classpath)
 # The arn of your AWS Devicefarm project (mandatory)
 aws.projectArn=

 # App package to use.
-If this value is empty it will be created and uploaded to AWS Devicefarm before the test execution
+If this value is empty, it will be created and uploaded to AWS Devicefarm before the test execution
 aws.appPackageArn=

 # Test package to use.
-If this value is empty it will be created and uploaded to AWS Devicefarm before the test execution
+If this value is empty, it will be created and uploaded to AWS Devicefarm before the test execution
 aws.testPackageArn=

 # Optional extra data